netrisai/docs/sandbox/Sandbox6/sandbox-info.rst

 Netris sandbox is a ready-to-use environment for testing Netris automatic NetOps.
 We have pre-created some example services for you, details of which can be found in the :ref:`"Provided Example Configurations"<s6-pre-configured>` document.
 Feel free to view, edit, delete, and create new services.
 In case of any questions, reach out to us on `Slack <https://netris.slack.com/join/shared_invite/zt-1993b09c6-dWvgWusaeysToNHn7lIGTA#/shared-invite/email>`__.

-The credentials for the sandbox have been provided to you by email in response to your sandbox request.
+The credentials for the sandbox have been provided to you by email in response to your Sandbox request.

-This environment includes:
+The Sandbox environment includes:

-* **Netris Controller**: A cloud-hosted Netris controller, loaded with examples.
+* **Netris Controller**: A cloud-hosted Netris Controller, loaded with examples.
-* **Switching fabric**: Two spine switches and four leaf switches, all Netris-operated.
+* **Switching fabric**: Two spine switches and four leaf switches, all operated by Netris.
 * **SoftGates**: Two SoftGate gateway nodes for border routing, L4 Load Balancing, site-to-site VPN, and NAT.
-Both Netris-operated.
+Both operated by Netris.
 * **Linux servers**: Five Linux servers, with root access where you can run any applications for your tests.
 * **Kubernetes cluster**: A 3 node Kubernetes cluster, user integratable with Netris controller, feel free to deploy any applications for your tests.
 * **ISP**: Internet upstream, providing the sandbox Internet connectivity with real-world routable public IP addresses.